aptos-labs/aptos-core/developer-docs-site/docs/sdks/transactions-with-ts-sdk.md

 ---
-title: "Submitting a transaction"
+title: "Transactions with Typescript SDK"
-slug: "submit-a-transaction"
+slug: "transactions-with-ts-sdk"
 ---

-# Submitting Transactions through TS SDK
+# Transactions with Typescript SDK

 This tutorial shows the steps of creating, signing and submitting a transaction through Typescript SDK.

-As tutorial **[Your First Transaction](https://aptos.dev/tutorials/your-first-transaction)** points out, transactions in JSON format can be submitted through Aptos REST APIs.
-Typescript SDK provides wrappers to significantly reduce the amount of manual work needed to prepare and submit transactions in JSON format.
-Typescript SDK also supports signing and submitting transactions in BCS format.
-See [Creating a Signed Transaction](https://aptos.dev/guides/creating-a-signed-transaction) for more info.
+As described in the tutorial [Your First Transaction](../tutorials/first-transaction.md), transactions in JSON format can be submitted through Aptos REST APIs.
+The Typescript SDK provides wrappers to significantly reduce the amount of manual work needed to prepare and submit transactions in JSON format.

+The Typescript SDK also supports signing and submitting transactions in BCS format.
+See [Creating a Signed Transaction](../guides/sign-a-transaction.md).
 In this tutorial you will submit a transaction in BCS format.

-# Prerequisites
+## Before you proceed

-In order to follow along the tutorial, you need to install the latest TS SDK.
-Go to your project root directory and run
+Before you proceed, install the latest Aptos TS SDK.
+Go to your project root directory and run:

+`npm install aptos`

+or

-`npm install aptos` or `yarn add aptos`
+`yarn add aptos`

 :::note
 Although Typescript is used in this tutorial, Aptos TS SDK also works in Javascript projects.